No winning ticket for Lotto Max jackpot

-That means the jackpot for the next draw on Apr.
-20 will grow to approximately $33 million.
+That means the jackpot for the next Lotto Max draw on Apr.
+27 will grow to approximately $50 million, and there will be two Maxmillions prizes of $1 million each up for grabs.

 By The Canadian Press

-That means the jackpot for the next draw on Apr.
-20 will grow to approximately $33 million.
+That means the jackpot for the next Lotto Max draw on Apr.
+27 will grow to approximately $50 million, and there will be two Maxmillions prizes of $1 million each up for grabs.

 By The Canadian Press

-That means the jackpot for the next draw on Apr.
-20 will grow to approximately $33 million.
+That means the jackpot for the next Lotto Max draw on Apr.
+27 will grow to approximately $50 million, and there will be two Maxmillions prizes of $1 million each up for grabs.

 By The Canadian Press